jomartin-999/spring-boot-for-vmware-gemfire/docs/logging.md

-The `com.gemstone.gemfire` Logger covers old GemFire components that are still present in VMware GemFire for backwards compatibility.
+The `com.gemstone.gemfire` Logger covers old [vmware-gemfire-short-name] components that are still present in [vmware-gemfire-name] for backwards compatibility.
 By default, it logs output at `INFO`.
 This Logger’s use should be mostly unnecessary.